-Abu Dhabi free zones
+Abu Dhabi free zones in 2021

 - The free zone is a gift for foreign companies using Abu Dhabi as a gateway to Africa and the Middle East.
 A wholly owned foreign company, legally tax exempt, with access to cheap energy and labor, and allowed to receive residence visas for staffs and business owners;